 Initial Tow Truck Business Expenses

-The truck itself is the main initial expense when opening a tow truck business.
-How much does it cost to buy a tow truck?
-The answer depends on the kind of vehicle you want and the current market.
 A new light-duty tow truck will be on the lower end of the spectrum, although still more than many used vehicles.
 An ultra-heavy-duty tractor-trailer on the high-end price range can handle even the biggest towing jobs.
 You might choose to take out a mortgage, which lowers your initial costs and raises your monthly expenses.

 You can spend significantly less if you choose a used truck, for which prices can vary considerably.
 A used vehicle will cost more in repairs than a new one, so you should avoid buying a rig over a few years old.
 To get the most accurate pricing for current and used models, the best thing to do is to look for trucks for sale in your area.